Usa el estilo indirecto con pretéritos para contar lo que alguien dijo en el pasado.

 Ana: Nosotros negociamos una buena oferta. : Ana me ... ellos ... una buena oferta.

-(Ana: We negotiate a good deal. : Ana told me that they negotiated a good deal.)
+(Ana: We negotiate a good deal. : Ana told me that they were negotiating a good deal.)

 6. Decir que + tener: